Last updated: July 13, 2026

 We compiled the best drive trip stops on Pacific Coast Highway here!

-You’ll also see various natural beauty, including mountains, wildlife, waterfalls, hiking trails, prehistoric fossils, and historic sites.
+In this cross-country road trip, you’ll see various forms of natural beauty, including mountains, wildlife, waterfalls, hiking trails, prehistoric fossils, and historic sites.
 You’ll also enjoy some of the best food you’ve ever had.

 Suggested Route: